 The basic tracking of All My Dreams took place on 28 April 1985 at Sunset Sound in Hollywood, California (four days after Holly Rock, a day after Kiss).

-It was included as the ninth and final track on a 1 May 1985 configuration of Parade, but was removed before the album’s release.
+It was included as the eleventh and final track on a 1 May 1985 configuration of Parade, but was removed before the album’s release.
 The track was later included as the nineteenth and final track on a 3 June 1986 configuration of the album Dream Factory, and kept as the eighteenth and final track on the 18 July 1986 configuration of the album.

 A portion of a distorted spoken section of this song was later reused in Acknowledge Me.